Birds We Raise

 Coturnix aka japanese quail

 This species of quail originated in east Asia and also goes by the name "Old World Quail" and sometimes "Nile Quail."
 The earliest written record of their domestication is in 12th century Japan and they were originally kept for their unique song.
 More recently bred for meat and egg production, these quail can lay up to 300 eggs in a year.
 When processed for meat, they average between 6 - 8 ounces.
 The entire bird consists of richly flavored dark meat.
 They reach market weight in 8 - 10 weeks.
-AVAILABILITY: May through December
+AVAILABILITY: Meat - May through December, Eggs - All year round

 French guinea fowl